chaunnt/AI_PaperReader/Label_Data_For_Detection.md

 We can use number shortcut key (see in list classes at below) to type on keyboard for labeling faster

+IMPORTANT !! we will draw a rectangle to object that we want to detect only, especially focus on special features of object.

+For example: in this card, I use a rectangle to cover all curves and numbers of ID NUMBER.
+That means I want my model to focus on these curves in an image, especially, combine with numbers inside curves, it will be a feature points of this ID NUMBER => other cards / papers do not have this feature.

 ![Label your dataset](https://github.com/chaunnt/AI_PaperReader/blob/master/Docs/images/Screenshot%20from%202020-09-21%2009-57-59.png?raw=true)

 The more style of labeling dataset, the more accuracy that model will archieve.
 (BEWARE: careful with bad images - low resolution, blur...etc)